GoogleCloudPlatform/bank-of-anthos/src/userservice/README.md

     - a version string for the service
   - `LOCAL_ROUTING_NUM`
     - the routing number for our bank
-  - `PRIV_KEY_PATH`
-    - the path to the private key for JWT signing, mounted as a secret
   - `PUB_KEY_PATH`
     - the path to the JWT signer's public key, mounted as a secret